 PREPARE AHEAD of shipping your goods to ensure minimal disruption to your trade channels especially for goods shipped to either UK or EU for sale in the other market.
 Key considerations:

 - Duty: a new UK tariff applies for duty assessment for imports into England, Scotland and Wales (see UK Government link)

 - Sanitary/Phyto-sanitary: Check your importer is registered on IPAFFs for pre-clearance in UK in addition to TRACES for EU (see link below)

 - VAT: Ensure your UK and EU enterprises have UK and EU VAT numbers (EORI link below)

 - Warehousing: Expect reduced warehouse capacity late 2020 and early 2021.

-- Capacity already reduced due to COVID-19 will be under further pressure due to seasonal Christmas demand.
+- Book early.
+Capacity already reduced due to COVID-19 is under further pressure.

 - Consider bonded store options for goods being on-shipped from UK or EU.

-- Shipping: Consider shipping direct to UK or EU for respective markets and AVOID transiting goods by truck (RORO/Chunnel) between EU and UK (in either direction) for at least 6 weeks once the current transition period expires.
-Operational issues which are anticipated to create congestion and lead to extraordinary delays:
+- Shipping: Consider shipping direct to UK or EU for respective markets and AVOID transiting goods by truck (RORO/Chunnel) between EU and UK (in either direction) until new border clearance procedures well tested.

 - Standards & Regulations: mutual recognition ceases.